-The TAPT Program was created by the Teacher Education Department in the 1995-96 academic year.
-The program was initially funded by "Goals 2000" monies received from the Utah State Office of Education.
-The TAPT Program was created because of a request from the superintendents of six school districts surrounding Weber State University.
-The school districts are No. Summit, Morgan, Box Elder, Weber, Davis and Ogden City.
-The superintendents had a critical need for English as a second language and bilingual teachers in their respective districts.
+The TAPT program began at the request from the superintendents of six school districts surrounding Weber State University.
+Superintendents had a critical need for teachers in their respective districts.
 Weber State complied with that request and thus the TAPT Program was born.
+And that need for teachers?
+Well, it still exists today.

 The program survives because of the generosity of private donors and the Utah State Board of Education who not only helped start the program, but have also been contributors along the way.
 Our donors make everything possible.
 Without them, we could not continue on our path to provide these opportunities for our paraprofessionals or provide the necessary support to the teacher shortage that we face in our community.

 Additionally, it’s much more than just the scholarship that our students gain.
 New participants receive mentoring from experienced participants and current participants meet together monthly.
 The emotional, academic, and personal support they receive from others in the program is invaluable.
 We invite you to discover more about the impact on our students by clicking their images below.